nfreire/Open-Data-Acquisition-Framework/opaf-documentation/SpecifyingLodDatasetForEuropeana.md

 - When using DCAT or Schema.org, the values of properties dcat:mediaType and schema:encodingFormat should only use mime-types supported by Europeana for RDF encoding: '*application/rdf+xml*', '*application/ld+son*', or '*application/x-turtle*'.
 ## Option B - Specifying a listing of URIs
 Only the VoID](https://www.w3.org/TR/void/) vocabulary includes a property to indicate a RDF resource that lists all the resources within a dataset.
-VoID defines the property void:rootResource
-See section "[3.4 Root resources](https://www.w3.org/TR/void/#root-resource)" describing the void:dataDump property
+VoID defines the property void:rootResource, that may be used See section "[3.4 Root resources](https://www.w3.org/TR/void/#root-resource)" describing the  void:rootResource property

 void:rootResource
 The URIs of Ch objects in the dataset may be specified in a LOD record (referenced from the dataset record with void:rootResource),